DarrachBarneveld/Project3-CodeInstitute/README.md

 ### Target Audience
 1. Individuals who are passionate about fitness, exercise, and maintaining an active lifestyle.
-2. People who prioritize their health and well-being.
+2. People who prioritise their health and well-being.
 3. Individuals who aim to lose weight, build muscle, or transform their bodies.

 ### User Requirements and Expectations
-1. Users expect an intuitive and easy-to-navigate interface that allows them to quickly access and utilize the app's features.
+1. Users expect an intuitive and easy-to-navigate interface that allows them to quickly access and utilise the app's features.
 2. Users require the ability to enter and track their workouts
 3. Users require a log or history of their workouts for reference and progress tracking
 4. Users expect the app to offer tools for tracking their daily food intake, including calories, macronutrients, and other nutritional information.